danemasen/perlfetch/README.md

 # Perlfetch - A Tiny System Information Script
 Perlfetch is my first project, and was made so I could learn Perl.

-The script is currently at ~50 lines of code.

 This project is still work in progress!
 Further testing/development is required before it's complete.

 Perlfetch has been tested on \[Void\] Linux, OpenBSD and OS X!